ARGUMENTS FROM BIOLOGY

 implied by AR philosophy substitutes the idea that organisms should be

-treated according to their individual capacities for the (old) idea that it
+treated according to their individual capacities for the (old) idea that

 is the species of the animal that counts.
 Thus, moral individualism actually